ginger-tek/jerpy/README.md

 <div align=center>
-  <h1>jerpy</h1>
+  <div style="font-size:2em;font-weight:bold">jerpy</div>
-  <p>Small | Zero Dependencies | Flat-file</p>
+  <p>Simple - Extendable - Flat-file</p>
 </div>
 <hr>

-Jerpy a small, zero-dependency, flat-file simple website system built for control and simplicity that is easy to install, customize, and maintain.
+Jerpy a simple, extendable, flat-file simple website system built for control and ease-of-use that is easy to install, customize, and maintain.

-Jerpy doesn't have a management interface or web portal (there *could* be a [plugin](#plugins) for that...).
-Everything is managed directly via the files themselves.
+**NOTE: Jerpy isn't a traditional CMS and doesn't have a management interface or web portal (but there *could* be a [plugin](#plugins) for that...).
+Everything is managed directly via the files themselves.**

 # Getting Started
 ## Composer